rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 50. Logout updated, all are working now, Alhamdulillah.
 51. In terminal, type point-10 above.
 52. Install winston like 51 point and add logger.ts file in utils folder.
+53. In terminal, type point-11 above.
+54. Install morgan like 53 point.